autosapien/CarND-Traffic-Sign-Classifier-Project/README.md

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-1. Started with the LeNet model and 3 color channels for the image input.
-This has been successfully used identify digits with images of a similar sized (28x28).
+1. We started with the LeNet model and 3 color channels for the image input.
+This was used as it been successfully deployed to identify digits with images of a similar size (28x28).
+Digits and traffic signs are similar to each other is primary underlying drawing features
 2. Improved by moving to greyscale and normalizing the images
 3. Added a dropout layer to improve test accuracy
 4. Tuned the Fully connected layers by changing their sizes